Mohammedhassa15/code-challenge-2/README.md

 - Frequent reloads and test inputs to verify behavior

-## You can check the website live at this website
+## You can check the website live at this link
 https://mohammedhassa15.github.io/code-challenge-2